HarryStevens/arraygeous/README.md

 <a name="sort" href="#sort">#</a> arr.<b>sort</b>(<i>array</i>[, <i>accessor</i>[, <i>order</i>]]) · [Source](https://github.com/HarryStevens/arraygeous/tree/master/src/sort.js)

 Sorts an <i>array</i>.
 You can map each item in the array to the value returned by an optional <i>accessor</i> function.
 Defaults to ascending order, but you can return descending order by specifying the third argument, order, as the string "desc".
+Invalid values other than Infinity and -Infinity (null, undefined, NaN) will be moved to the end.

 <a name="unique" href="#unique">#</a> arr.<b>unique</b>(<i>array</i>[, <i>accessor</i>]) · [Source](https://github.com/HarryStevens/arraygeous/tree/master/src/unique.js)